requirejs/element/README.md

 ## Spec questions

-* If document.register in browser, when parsing HTML, need to wait for async load of things before starting.
+* If document.registerElement in browser, when parsing HTML, need to wait for async load of things before starting.
 A "delay parsing" api, that then is called later to continue?
 Would allow for img/ Using template tag, but requires special knowledge.

 * :unresolved matches selectors that have not been upgraded, for FOUC handling, but also, could poll until no others for load event?